 The same requirements may not apply for those purchasing hemp-based CBD products.

 It is advisable to purchase CBD products in local cannabis dispensaries.
-The employees are more likely to be know about the CBD products, its ingredients, and benefits.
+The employees are more likely to know about the CBD products, its ingredients, and methods of consumption.

 An individual may also get information about whether the products have been tested by third-party labs and undergone clinical trials.